-iOS App Localization: Preparing and Translating Apple Strings Files with PTC
+iOS Localization: How to Translate Apple Strings Files with PTC

 Learn how to prepare .strings files for translation and translate them with PTC (Private Translation Cloud), making iOS localization fast and easy.